19 Top-Rated Attractions & Things to Do in Cartagena, Colombia

-Like walking in the pages of a history book, this fabulous city on Colombia's Caribbean coast brings to life another era.
-Unlike many historic cities, which offer a glimpse of faded glory, Cartagena's walled city has been fabulously restored.
+Like walking through the pages of a history book, this fabulous city on Colombia's Caribbean coast brings to life another era.
+Unlike many historic cities, which offer only a glimpse of faded glory, Cartagena's walled city has been fabulously restored.

-Beyond the old city, Cartagena has many areas worth exploring, including Barrio Getsemani, where you can step away from some of the tourist scene of the walled city to enjoy a more local vibe, try some street food, and watch evening entertainment in Plaza de la Trinidad.
+Beyond the old city, Cartagena has many exceptional places to visit, including Barrio Getsemani, where you can step away from some of the tourist scene of the walled city to enjoy a more local vibe, try some street food, and watch evening entertainment in Plaza de la Trinidad.